 It’s important to bear in mind that trees in containers will need extra care, especially with watering during the spring and summer.

 When your tree pack arrives, you will need get them into the ground straight away and give them a good water – they’ll be thirsty from their journey!
 Make sure you use the stakes, ties and guards to help protect your young trees from rabbits and strong winds.
 You will be provided with detailed instructions on how to plant and care for your trees through our webinars and guidance document.

 Your Young Tree Champions will need to water the newly-planted trees for the first two years (roughly 20 litres of water per tree per week), especially when the weather is dry and during the Easter and Summer holidays.
 Consider consulting a local volunteer Tree Warden to help provide advice and expertise on caring for your trees.

 This project can be as big as you want to make it!
 We estimate typically a lead teacher will need to allocate 4 to 6 days throughout the spring and summer term to deliver the project from application to completion, this depends upon the amount of support they receive.

 Compared to growing annual plants like tomatoes and salads, your trees will require much less annual care once the trees are established.
-However there is more to do in the first few years in order to get them established; they’ll need to be watered regularly, weeded and guarded for the first three years.
+However there is more to do in the first few years in order to get them established; they’ll need to be watered regularly, weeded, mulched and guarded for the first three years.

-Young Tree Champion tech kits provide your young people with amazing resources with which to interact with the world of trees.
+Young Tree Champion Tech Kits provide your young people with amazing resources with which to interact with the world of trees.
 The kit is designed to help you create an interactive trail, explore the science and wonder of your new or existing trees on your grounds and record a podcast to speak up for trees.

 - Teacher training workshops are designed to inspire teachers to develop oracy within the curriculum and will include breakout sessions to facilitate questions.
-The session also helps to prepare teachers for their day of pupil workshops, which are to be delivered between April and June.
+The session will take place online (early February) and help to prepare teachers for their day of pupil workshops.

 All the resources you need to plan and deliver your project.